chrishoermann/zod-prisma-types/packages/generator/Readme.md

 > default: `false`

 If you need a separate model type that includes all the fields as optional you can pass the following option.
-Due do the type annotation, that is needed to have recursive types, this model has some limitations since `z.ZodType<myType>` does not allow some object methods like `.merge()`, `.omit()`, etc.

 ```prisma
 generator zod {